-Once upon a time, a young fisherman found a shining pearl in the Poyang Lake and took it along.
+Once upon a time, a young fisherman found a shining pearl near the lake and took it along.

-On his way home, a girl showed up and told him that she lost her precious pearl.
-So this young man gave her the pearl that he found.
+On his way home, a girl showed up and told him she had lost her precious pearl.
+So this young man gave her the pearl that he had found.

-Sometime later, this young man encountered a huge windstorm on the lake, then a fairy in a green dress with a glorious pearl appeared and guided him escaped safely.
+Sometime later, this young man encountered a vast windstorm on the lake, then a fairy in a green dress with a glorious pearl appeared and guided him to escape safely.

-This young man and the beautiful fairy fell in love and got married afterward.
+This young man and the beautiful fairy fell in love and married afterward.